I need to register but I have forgotten or lost my invite code and welcome letter

 Many employees feel anxious about returning to work after spending time away with depression, particularly in high-pressure environments.
 Employers would do well to recognise that staff members in this situation often struggle with fears about their ability to cope with workloads, potential judgment from colleagues, or difficulties readjusting to workplace routines.

 People who are anxious about returning to work after depression may benefit from a phased return-to-work plan, allowing them to gradually reintroduce responsibilities.
 They often need regular check-ins to discuss concerns and receive ongoing support.
 Workplace adjustments such as flexible working hours or a reduced workload can be crucial.
-Ensure they're aware of Employee Assistance Programmes (EAPs) or occupational health advisers available to help them during this transition period.
+Ensure they're aware of

 Managing time off for mental health